 Three poets and their take on intimacy

 One of Asia’s premier literary events, the Singapore Writers Festival returns for its 23rd edition from 30 Oct to 8 Nov.
-This will be the first time the multi-lingual literary festival will take place largely online, interspersed with a few offline interactive events.
+This will be the first time the multi-lingual literary festival will take place online, interspersed with a few interactive events in analogue formats.

 Organised by the National Arts Council as part of the #SGCultureAnywhere campaign, the theme for this year’s festival is “intimacy,” and it explores the notion of closeness in a time when safe distancing and quarantine measures remain in place due to the pandemic.